Jebel Faya

-Jebel Faya (جَبَل ٱلْفَايَة) is an archaeological site and limestone hill or escarpment in near Mleiha, Al Faya in the Emirate of Sharjah, UAE.
+Jebel Faya (جَبَل ٱلْفَايَة) is an archaeological site and limestone hill or escarpment near Mleiha, located in the central region of the Emirate of Sharjah in the UAE.
+It is considered the largest central mountain within a group of surrounding hills, including Jebel Mleiha to the northwest, Jebel Emailah to the east, and Jebel Aqabah and Jebel Buhais to the southwest.
+This group of mountains is known as the "Faya Mountain Range."
+Jebel Faya contains several very important archaeological sites, including FAY-NE 1, which dates to the Palaeolithic period and Wadi al-Kohof (Caves Wadi), which comprises the archaeological sites FAY-NE 10 and FAY-NE 15, dating to the Neolithic period.

 Located about 50 km east of the city of Sharjah, and between the shoreline of the Gulf and Al Hajar Mountains, the Paleolandscape of Faya contains tool assemblages and burials from the Paleolithic, Neolithic, Bronze Age, and Iron Age reflecting human occupation of the region between 210,000 and 2,300 years ago.

-The earliest lithic assemblage found at the Faya-1 site is testament to a virile southern dispersal route of anatomically modern humans from Africa to populate the earth and was dated using single-grain optically-stimulated luminescence (OSL) to approximately 125,000 years ago.
+The lithic assemblage found in layer C at the FAY-NE1 site is testament to a virile southern dispersal route of anatomically modern humans from Africa to populate the earth and was dated using single-grain optically-stimulated luminescence (OSL) to approximately 125,000 years ago.

 The tools found at Faya are distinctive and have links in their form and type to tools of a similar age found in Sudan, giving us confidence in the idea of a virile southern trajectory rather than a leakage east of the people embarking on the Levantine path to Europe.
 This idea has been strengthened by work from other sites.
 From Faya they would have crossed to Iran and spread north and east.

 The finds from excavations at Faya and surrounding digs are displayed at the Mleiha Archaeological Centre.

 The site was designated as a World Heritage Site by UNESCO in 2025.

-Site history
+Site research history

-Excavations at Jebel Faya were first conducted between 2003 and 2010 by Simon J. Armitage, Sabah A. Jasim, Anthony E. Marks, Adrian G. Parker, Vitaly I. Usik, and Hans-Peter Uerpmann.
-Knut Bretzke, Nicholas J. Conard, and Hans-Peter Uerpmann also reported on the FAY-NE1 sequence after conducting excavations between 2009 and 2013.
-Additional excavations have studied the site's environmental and geologic context (see Bretzke et al. 2013, Parton et al. 2015, and Rosenberg et al. 2011).
-Although Jebel Faya's Paleolithic-aged context has been more intensively studied, in 2013 Hans-Peter Uerpmann, Margarethe Uerpmann, Adelina Kutterer, and Sabah A. Jasim published findings on the Neolithic period at the site.
+Site FAY-NE 1 at Jebel Faya was first discovered and test-excavated by a French team during their field work in Sharjah in the 1980s.
+This work was directed by Rémy Boucharlat (CNRS, France) and established the presence of stratified prehistoric material at the site.
+Fieldwork focusing on the Palaeolithic history at Jebel Faya has been conducted since 2003 as a part of a joint project between the Sharjah Archaeology Authority and the University of Tübingen, which was established in 1995.

+The Tübingen-Sharjah project initiated systematic and large-scale excavations at FAY-NE1 in 2003.
+Besides later prehistoric material, the teams uncovered the first stratified Palaeolithic material in 2006.
+Excavations continued until 2017, revealed the full extend of the archaeological sequence, and the site's environmental and geologic context.
+The site contains tool assemblages from Middle Palaeolithic and Late Palaeolithic periods, reflecting human occupation of the region between 210,000 and 10,300 years ago.